RI-Toolkit/rit-docs/docs/Health/Statistics/stats_3.md

 Hence, there is a stochastic component to these results.
 If both inputs are provided, then the simulated path wil be used, and no simulation will occur within the function.

-Each function comes with a frailty version, which has the same name with an 'F' attached to it (eg.
-`health3_afl` -> `health3_aflF`).
-The frailty version simulates 'n' unique latent paths, which adds another level of randomness in the statistic.
-It also requires the same parameters needed to produce a new set of transition probability matrices (see below examples).
+Set 'model_type' to be 'F' for frailty model.
+The function for frailty model simulates 'n' unique latent paths, which adds another level of randomness in the statistic.
+It also requires more parameters to produce a new set of transition probability matrices (see below examples).
 By default, frailty functions simulate 1000 unique latent factors.